shubhamagiwal/DOSFall2017/README.md

 - You need to re-write your engine using Phoenix to implement the WebSocket interface<br>
 - You need to re-write your client to use WebSockets.<br>

-Youtube Link for project 4 part 2 implementation - https://www.youtube.com/watch?v=SwTbdf50CGU
+Youtube Link for project 4 part 2 implementation - https://www.youtube.com/watch?v=SwTbdf50CGU  <br>

+For more implmentation details, please check the respective projects in the given repository.